-The rates of the social security contributions in Poland are approved by the Law on the National Social Security System, in Ukraine - Law on Pension Provision, in Serbia - the Law on Labour in the Republic of Serbia, in Latvia - the Law on Social Security, in Lithuania - Law on National Social Security, in Belarus - the Law on the Mandatory Contributions to the Fund for Social Security of the Population of the Ministry of Labour and Social Security, in Kazakhstan - Law of the Republic of Kazakhstan on Social Security Obligations, and in Moldova - Law on State Social Insurance Budget.
+The rates of the social security contributions in Poland are approved by the Law on the National Social Security System, in Ukraine - Law on Pension Provision, in Serbia - the Law on Labour in the Republic of Serbia, in Kazakhstan - Law of the Republic of Kazakhstan on Social Security Obligations, and in Moldova - Law on State Social Insurance Budget.
 The social security contributions are being apportioned between an employer and employees at ratios regulated by the relevant local laws.